October 3, 2023

 FHA home loans are NOT need-based, are not restricted to military members or those within a certain income range, and do not require the borrower to meet loan approval standards above and beyond being able to realistically afford the loan, the down payment, etc.

-Talk to a loan officer today about your home loan needs or refinance loan needs.
+Talk to a loan officer today about your purchase loan or refinance loan needs.
 There’s an FHA mortgage for you.